 This Palace is one of Queen Elizabeth II’s official residences.
 It is located directly opposite Edinburgh Castle with the Royal Mile between them.
 The Palace has an extensive history, and many monarchs have added to its design over the centuries.
 The largest room in the Palace is the Great Gallery, where portraits of real and legendary kings of Scotland hang.
 These include Macbeth, Robert the Bruce and members of the Stewart dynasty.

 You can buy your ticket online or at the Palace, and if you ask for your purchase to be treated as a charitable donation (at no extra cost to you) then you receive a year of complimentary access.
 This is ideal for multiple visits or to see the Palace Gardens, which are only open during the summer months.
 You can also visit what remains of Holyrood Abbey by using this ticket and entering through the Palace.
-It is a Romanesque-style abbey which was built by King David I in 1128 and used as a parish until the 17th century.
+It is a Romanesque-style Abbey that was built by King David I in 1128 and used as a parish until the 17th century.

 4. The Scottish Parliament Building (Holyrood)

 Opposite the Palace is the Scottish Parliament building.
 Its striking design was a creation of the Spanish architect, Enric Miralles.
 The formal opening of the new building by Queen Elizabeth II took place on 9 October 2004.
 It is still hailed as one of the most innovatively designed buildings in Britain today.